 Also, any employee share of required contributions or premiums for the benefit coverage must generally be made on an after-tax basis.
 So the cost of the employee share of the premium to add your Domestic Partner (and his/her child[ren]) to a covered benefit program will be deducted from your pay on an after-tax basis (unless your Domestic Partner is considered a tax dependent by the IRS).

 Tax implications for domestic partner coverage can be complex.
-Barnes Group encourages you to consult with your tax advisor to understand the implications before applying for domestic partner benefits.
+We encourage you to consult with your tax advisor to understand the implications before applying for domestic partner benefits.